Health Tips for Seahawks Fans

 - Hyperventilation is a given.
 It’s bound to happen at some point during the game.
 Keep a paper bag on hand.
 Breathe into it as needed.
 The last thing you want to do is pass out and miss a critical play.

 - Stress is a biggie, both in the moment of the game and as a by-product of a challenging season.
 To prepare, take up a centering practice such as mindfulness meditation or deep breathing exercises.
 Use these tools to calm yourself when the play action gets intense.
-If you’re disinclined towards these proactive measures, keep a stress ball around and squeeze it hard when the game gets to be too much.
+If you’re disinclined towards these proactive measures, keep a stress ball around.
+When the game gets to be too much, squeeze baby squeeze.
 Face-planting in a plate of nachos is also an option, although the self-loathing afterward may negate any benefits.

 - Keep hot beverages out-of-reach, as in across the room.
 Better yet, don’t drink them at all during a game.